hyperledger-labs/perun-doc/source/go-perun/new_tutorial/setup/perunclient.rst

         Account         *swallet.Account
     }

+The following code is located in the client package's setup.go.
+This code can also be handy for more complex channel types, like App Channels.
 We will go through the components in the following and define some functions that will help us create the Perun Client in the end:

 EthClient & Contract Backend